CTSJavaTraining/docs/Software_Installation_V1.1.md

 ## MAVEN INSTALLATION: ##

-1.Check if JAVA8 is installed in your system
+1. Check if JAVA8 is installed in your system
 ![alt text](https://github.com/CTSJavaTraining/Images/blob/master/Java_Version_Check.png "JAVA_VERSION_CHECK")
 	If JAVA 8 in not installed do the following steps.

-2.Start-> ControlPanel > System > Advanced system settings
+2. Start-> ControlPanel > System > Advanced system settings
-3.Click on the “edit” button under system variables and add “M2_HOME= D:\apache-maven-3.3.9-bin\apache-maven-3.3.9” and “MAVEN_HOME= D:\apache-maven-3.3.9-bin\apache-maven-3.3.9”.
+3. Click on the “edit” button under system variables and add “M2_HOME= D:\apache-maven-3.3.9-bin\apache-maven-3.3.9” and “MAVEN_HOME= D:\apache-maven-3.3.9-bin\apache-maven-3.3.9”.
-4.Also append the following to the path variable under system variable
+4. Also append the following to the path variable under system variable a.%MVN_HOME%\bin; %JAVA_HOME%\bin\
-	a.%MVN_HOME%\bin; %JAVA_HOME%\bin\
-5.In command prompt type the command “mvn --version” to check if MAVEN is properly installed in your system.
+5. In command prompt type the command “mvn --version” to check if MAVEN is properly installed in your system.

 ## EDITING SETTINGS.XML FILE: ##

-1.Go to path “D:\apache-maven-3.3.9-bin\apache-maven-3.3.9\conf”
+1. Go to path “D:\apache-maven-3.3.9-bin\apache-maven-3.3.9\conf”
-2.Open settings.xml file and edit the <proxies> tag as:
+2. Open settings.xml file and edit the <proxies> tag as:

 ```xml
 <proxies>